Salming Trail T1 Review Facts

 You can consider it a pro or a con, but it feels like Salming put the majority of its attention into the construction of the outsole and upper.
 The midsole uses a very firm foam in the heel and midfoot, so if you like a firmer, less cushioned ride, this can be a good option for you.
 The heel drop is low, and runners reported that they felt like the support provided could have been improved in this model.

 I'm a person who appreciates a wacky color scheme on their racing shoes, I have to admit it.
 These shoes hit my taste preference perfectly.
-The colors are bright and eye catching.
-If you want to stand out against the natural background of the trails, this is a great, colorful choice for you.
+The colors are bright and eye-catching.
+If you want to stand out against the natural background of the trails, this is a great, colorful

 Don't expect too much in terms of support from this shoe.
 While the outsole is thicker and heavier than some others, making it a good choice for a heavier runner, there is little in ways of ankle support.
 This is not a deal breaker by any means because it doesn't stop the shoe from being a powerful companion on the trails.
 There are lots of shoes that a designed for added support

 , but these shoes are more focused on performance.

 This is a good shoe for the runner who is looking for a more extreme trail running partner.
 The grip is great on the underfoot of the shoe and the durability found in the outsole and upper make this a great choice for the runner who is looking to attack more than just a groomed trail (but

 don't get me wrong, this is a fine shoe for your easier trail runs too)